mkkeems/dribble-copycat/README.md

-# dribble-copycat

-Dribble copycat challenge!
+# Dribble copycat challenge!

 My attempt of recreating: https://dribbble.com/shots/5932616-Portfolio-Homepage/attachments.
 Mahalo to the OP!

 I was too lazy to create all links and such but tried to get the design of it down with plain html/css.

-See my version here: https://mkkeems.github.io/dribble-copycat/
+## See my version here: https://mkkeems.github.io/dribble-copycat/